Brunch & Batter

 • 1 tablespoon fresh chopped parsley

-• ½ teaspoon fresh oregano (optional), can use dried
+• ½ teaspoon fresh or dried oregano

-• ¼ teaspoon Kosher salt
+• ¼ teaspoon kosher salt

 • ¼ teaspoon freshly ground black pepper

-• 12 slices Provolone or Swiss cheese
+• 12 slices provolone or Swiss cheese

 Instructions